jclouds/jclouds-site/documentation/quickstart/chef.md

 ## Bootstrap nodes with Chef and the ComputeService

-You can also combine the jclouds compute portable api with the Chef api to bootstrap nodes using Chef.
-The example below shows how you can combine both apis to achieve this.
+You can also combine the jclouds compute portable API with the Chef API to bootstrap nodes using Chef.
+The example below shows how you can combine both APIs to achieve this.

 ### Relationship between compute groups and run lists